LOL, Thanks, Woody!

 "There are two kinds of people in this world; those that think there are two kinds of people and those who don't..."

-My FOTKI model gallery HERE
+My FOTKI model gallery with most of my best models can be found HERE

 Try ebay for decals I know there is a guy doing a set.
 Worst case try buying letraset, dont ask me the set numbers.

 As for a year, one or two, the kit your working on is just offensive.
 Its more of a toy.

 no matter how much effort you put in it just kicks back but don't despair....

 this is somebody trying to superdetail one of these.

 As you may know the box art shows a rescue eagle, that only appeared in year one.

 you would be better off buying a product enterprises eagle on ebay and repainting it yourself.